A Cycle Ride to HDR: Semantics Aware Self-Supervised Framework for Unpaired LDR-to-HDR Image Reconstruction: Abstract

 \section{Abstract}

-The translation of Low Dynamic Range (LDR) to High Dynamic Range (HDR) images is an important computer vision task.
+Reconstruction of High Dynamic Range (HDR) from Low Dynamic Range (LDR) images is an important computer vision task.
 There is a significant amount of research utilizing both conventional non-learning methods and modern data-driven approaches, focusing on using both single-exposed and multi-exposed LDR for HDR image reconstruction.
-However, most current state-of-the-art methods require high-quality paired \{LDR,HDR\} datasets for model training.
-In addition, there is limited literature on using unpaired datasets for this task, that is, the model learns a mapping between domains, i.e., LDR $\leftrightarrow$ HDR.
-This paper proposes \textbf{LLM-HDR}, a method that integrates the perception of Large Language Models (LLM) into a modified semantic- and cycle-consistent adversarial architecture that utilizes unpaired \{LDR,HDR\} datasets for training.
-The method introduces novel artifact- and exposure-aware generators to address visual artifact removal and an encoder and loss to address semantic consistency, another underexplored topic. \textbf{LLM-HDR} is the first to use an LLM for the LDR $\leftrightarrow$ HDR translation task in a self-supervised setup.
+However, most current state-of-the-art methods require high-quality paired \{LDR;HDR\} datasets with limited literature use of unpaired datasets, that is, methods that learn the LDR~$\leftrightarrow$~HDR mapping between domains.
+This paper proposes CycleHDR, a method that integrates self-supervision into a modified semantic- and cycle-consistent adversarial architecture that utilizes unpaired LDR and HDR datasets for training.
+Our method introduces novel artifact- and exposure-aware generators to address visual artifact removal.
+It also puts forward an encoder and loss to address semantic consistency, another underexplored topic.
+CycleHDR is the first to use semantic and contextual awareness for the LDR~$\leftrightarrow$~HDR reconstruction task in a self-supervised setup.
 The method achieves state-of-the-art performance across several benchmark datasets and reconstructs high-quality HDR images.